 Coaches

-A coach may not enter the floor of play for any reason during a game without receiving permission from the referee.
+A coach may not enter the floor of play for any reason during a game without receiving permission from the referee(s).
 The coach may be removed from the gymnasium for the remainder of the game for violation of this rule.
 The coach may assist an injured player off the floor after the referee stops the game, and calls the coach onto the floor.
 Coaches must remain seated on the bench at all times while the clock is running or stopped except to:

 (1) Confer with bench personnel or players.